morrownr/7612u/AP_Mode-Bridged_Wireless_Access_Point.md

 of the electrical wiring to be used.
 Another option is `Ethernet Over Coax (MoCa)`.
-Anyone considering `Powerline AV2` or `Ethernet Over Coax (MoCa)` should research the products and be prepared to return the products if it does not work well.
+Anyone considering `Powerline AV2` or `Ethernet Over Coax (MoCa)` should research the products and be prepared to return the products if expectations are not met.

 #### Single Band or Dual Band - Your Choice